 Media Player Classic - Home Cinema (MPC-HC) is a pretty nice media player.
-Though it doesn’t support a wide range of video formats/MIME types like bigger media players (such as VLC) do, but it does support a variety of media formats.
-"Media Player Classic cannot render file" error is thrown when Media Player Classic encounters a video format it doesn’t recognize or one it cannot play/handle.
+Though it doesn’t support a wide range of video formats/MIME types like bigger media players (such as VLC) do, it does support a variety of media formats.
+"Media Player Classic Cannot render file" error is thrown when Media Player Classic encounters a video format it doesn’t recognize or one it cannot play/handle.
 While this error may be from the MPC-HC software itself, it could also be that your video file is corrupt.
 If the cause of the error is from MPC, it might have been from a tiny misconfiguration or improper installation –which can be easily fixed from within the software.
 However, the fault can also lie with/in the video file itself.

-In the article, you’ll learn the various cause of this error; the way forward for fixing the error and alternatives to Media Player Classic too of course!
+In the article, you’ll learn the various cause of this error; the way forward for fixing the error, and alternatives to Media Player Classic too of course!

 Here are the major reasons why Media Player Classic and other players wouldn’t open your media file;

 This is usually the case with Media Player Classic.
 Every video player comes with certain files they must access before playing your media files.
-This includes, but not limited to codec files.
-Depending on the way the media player in question stored this files on your device, they may no longer be able to access such files which will definitely lead to errors.
+This includes, but is not limited to codec files.
+Depending on the way the media player in question stored these files on your device, they may no longer be able to access such files which will lead to errors.
 The inability of your media player to access configuration files may be as a result of you knowingly or unknowingly tempering.

 Fix?
 Yes.
 Usually resetting the configuration of the media player could be the fix you've been looking for or uninstalling and reinstalling.

 Most media players, for example, on the Windows Operating System, come with an installer.
 Software applications implement this measure to prevent future difficulties that could be faced by their esteemed users/customers.
 During installation, various configurations are made and paths set.
 If the software misses this, then you're bound to run into issues.